McEntee agrees to take Dáil questions on Woulfe appointment

 The previous day, during leaders questions in the Dáil, Mr Varadkar said Ms McEntee “answered questions on this matter in a committee the other day”.

-In a statement on Wednesday, a spokesman for Ms McEntee said: “The Minister told the committee she was willing to answer questions and was happy to address this issue when it was raised with her, as the transcript shows.
+Ms McEntee’s spokesman on Wednesday said: “The Minister told the committee she was willing to answer questions and was happy to address this issue when it was raised with her, as the transcript shows.

-Mr Lawless then said the Minister could make a “brief statement”, in which she said she adhered to a “very clear process” before bringing Mr Justice Woulfe’s name to Cabinet in July.
+Chairman James Lawless said the Minister could make a “brief statement”, in which she said she adhered to a “very clear process” before bringing Mr Justice Woulfe’s name to Cabinet in July.

 She said she did not want “anybody to say that I’m refusing to answer questions” or to outline the process that led to the appointment.

-Ms McEntee said that when she was appointed as Minister, she looked at the recommendation that had been made by the Judicial Appointments Advisory Board (JAAB) which supported the former Attorney General’s application for the role, as well as other expressions of interest.
+Ms McEntee said that when she was appointed as Minister, she looked at the recommendation made by the Judicial Appointments Advisory Board (JAAB) which supported Mr Justice Woulfe’s application for the role, as well as other expressions of interest.

 A source said that if the committee had convened for the purpose of putting questions to the Minister, it would have been a joint meeting, including senators, and the purpose would have been signalled in advance.